gpenn4/spark-uk-attendance-app/README.md

     ```bash
     $  pip install -r requirements.txt
     ```
+4. Create a folder named data in the root of your repository.
+5. Download the data set [from this page](https://explore-education-statistics.service.gov.uk/data-catalogue/data-set/097fd311-d368-4a12-ac38-45efab3f3f95) and place the file inside the data folder.

 ### Usage
 1. Open the terminal, navigate into the source folder, and activate the virtual environment.